jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 of the world—they that are moved by selfish desire and cling to the exponents of idle fancy.
 (TB KF)

+No man of wisdom can demonstrate his knowledge save by means of words.
+This showeth the significance of the Word as is affirmed in all the Scriptures, whether of former times or more recently.
+For it is through its potency and animating spirit that the people of the world have attained so eminent a position.
+Moreover words and utterances should be both impressive and penetrating.
+However, no word will be infused with these two qualities unless it be uttered wholly for the sake of God and with due regard unto the exigencies of the occasion and the people.
+(TB LM)

+The Great Being saith: Human utterance is an essence which aspireth to exert its influence and needeth moderation.
+As to its influence, this is conditional upon refinement which in turn is dependent upon hearts which are detached and pure.
+As to its moderation, this hath to be combined with tact and wisdom as prescribed in the Holy Scriptures and Tablets.
+(TB LM)

+Every word is endowed with a spirit, therefore the speaker or expounder should carefully deliver his words at the appropriate time and place, for the impression which each word maketh is clearly evident and perceptible.
+(TB LM)

+... an enlightened man of wisdom should primarily speak with words as mild as milk...
+(TB LM)

+It behoveth a prudent man of wisdom to speak with utmost leniency and forbearance so that the sweetness of his words may induce everyone to attain that which befitteth man’s station.
+(TB LM)

+Verily I say, the tongue is for mentioning what is good, defile it not with unseemly talk.
+God hath forgiven what is past.
+Henceforward everyone should utter that which is meet and seemly, and should refrain from slander, abuse and whatever causeth sadness in men.
+(TB KA)

+Should any one
+among you be incapable of grasping a certain truth, or be striving to comprehend it, show forth, when conversing with him, a spirit of extreme kindliness and good-will.
+Help him to see and recognize the truth, without esteeming yourself to be, in the least, superior to him, or to be possessed of greater endowments.
+(G VI)

 THANKFULNESS